MinhOmega/react-theme-switch-animation/README.md

 Returns an object containing:

 - `ref`: React ref for attaching to the component that will trigger the dark mode toggle.
-- `toggleDarkMode`: Function to toggle dark mode.
+- `toggleSwitchTheme`: Function to toggle dark mode.
 - `isDarkMode`: Current state of dark mode (`true` for dark, `false` for light).

 ## Requirements